6S vs 4S for FPV Mini Quad & Racing Drone

 Running 6S LiPo on 4S Motors

-Well the cell count and voltage of 5S are in between 4S and 6S, so you can expect the performance is also in between the two.
-But 4S and 6S batteries are just more widely available, you can rarely find 5S batteries.
+Well, the cell count and voltage of 5S are in between those of 4S and 6S, so you can expect its performance to also be intermediate.
+However, 4S and 6S batteries are more widely available, making 5S batteries relatively rare.

 Conclusion

-Oh, how many people still remember the discussion back in 2014/2015 when we were still deciding between 3S and 4S?
-Seems we are still moving up in voltage, maybe in the future 8S or even 12S will be a thing who knows :)
+Personally, I prefer 6S mostly for the reduced voltage sag.
+Apart from that, I don’t feel it’s significantly different from 4S in other aspect.
+Oh, how many people still remember the discussion back in 2014/2015 when we were deciding between 3S and 4S?
+It seems we are still moving up in voltage.
+Maybe in the future, 8S or even 12S will become common – who knows? :) Update – Here’s a new article discussing the possibility of using 8S Lipo in FPV drones in 2023: https://oscarliang.com/8s-fpv-drone-2023/

 Edit History